s-brenner/atlas-winds/docs/index.md

 ## Welcome to Atlas Winds

-Atlas Winds is designed for pilots of Atlas Air and Southern Air to easily calculate the landing wind additive in accordance with company guidance.
+Atlas Winds is designed for Atlas Air pilots to easily calculate the landing wind additive in accordance with company guidance.
 [Download Atlas Winds](https://apps.apple.com/us/app/atlas-winds/id1458439441) if you hate public math too.

 ### Features

-- Select airport, weather and runway OR manually enter the runway heading and wind parameters
-- Approach wind additives for 737, 747, 767 and 777
+- Calculate approach wind additives for 737, 747, 767 and 777
-- Input the wind in meters per second if desired
+- Input the wind in knots or meters per second

+### Data Entry Methods
+- If online, select the airport, download current METAR and TAF, select the wind, and finally select the landing runway
+- Manually enter the runway heading, wind direction, wind speed, and wind gust

 ### About the Developer